MulukenMekuriya/MadLibs-Game/README.md

 ## About The Project

-This project takes a number from the user and checks it with computer generated random number.
+This project contains a collection of small to mid size python project for a begineer level.
 <p align="right">(<a href="#top">back to top</a>)</p>